-- Cultivated for perfume trade like Jasmine and Rose.
+- Cultivated for the perfume trade like Jasmine and Rose oil

 Botanical/Latin Name: Cananga odorata

 Aromas: Sweet, floral, balsamic, exotic, sensual and earthy

 FDA Approved: Generally Regarded as Safe (GRAS) Status

 Ylang Ylang has an unforgettable exotic, sensual and intoxicating aroma with balsamic and woody notes.

 In the Malayan language Ylang Ylang means “flower of the flowers.”
 Softly sweet and warm the scent of Ylang Ylang III (pronounced “eelang”) is less sweet and floral, and more earthy than the other “fractions” of this aromatic plant.